franzliszt2/trackpadguard/README.md

 ## MO

 Don't fight the lockdown inside its own session.
 Work around it by stepping into a parallel one.
-Let the app think it's in control — within `austinkim`'s session, it is.
+Let the app think it's in control — within `User`'s session, it is.
 The persistence layer fights the specific collateral damage (gesture suppression) on a 5-second heartbeat.
 Franz is the clean room.

 The principle: match the scope of resistance to the scope of the intrusion.
 The app restricts gestures and terminals.
 We restore gestures and preserve terminals.
 We don't touch the walls it actually built.